Anyone's death diminishes me,

 K

-Hiroshi Kajiyama, 2018, game designer, illustrator and manga artist
+Hiroshi Kajiyama, 2018, character designer on Dragon Force Silk, illustrator and manga artist

-Antti Kallioinen, 2016, veteran game artist and studio founder
+Antti Kallioinen, 2016, veteran game artist and studio founder: Space Haste, Resogun, Alienation

 Billy Kametz, 2022, VO actor on Pokémon, Mario, Wasteland, Final Fantasy franchises